Natural Reflux Remedy Without That Pesky Purple PillUpdated: November 23, 2017 Healthy Living, Natural Remedies

 In order to have a comfortable digestive experience all day long, start the morning by eating a quarter cup or so of sauerkraut or plain shredded cabbage five minutes before your meal.

 Just be sure that first meal is a good one, such as soaked porridge, eggs fried in butter with some cooked veggies or fruit on the side and maybe a little homemade broth for good measure.

-If you’re eating processed cereals with skim milk, pop-tarts or doughnuts for breakfast, forget about the cabbage as nothing will help.
+If you’re eating processed cereals with skim milk, pop-tarts or doughnuts for breakfast, forget about the cabbage, sauerkraut, or apple cider vinegar as nothing natural is going to help much.
 Just take your purple pills.